Blogless Knitting

 to look….

 It appears that the Easter Bunny has come early this year for a tiny pre-Easter treat.
-These little crocheted Easter baskets are so cute, I’m sure the Easter Bunny won’t mind me sharing the pattern below.
+These little crocheted Easter baskets are so cute.

 The baskets are about 1 ½ inches tall, and 2 inches across, not including the shell edging.
 Taking into account the length of the handle, the total height is about 3 ½ inches.
 They are just large enough to hold a handful of jellybeans, or one Easter egg.
 Crocheted in continuous rounds, these miniature baskets are fast and easy to complete!